sajjad1993/uploader/README.md

 The provided executable will simulate a client's interactions with the web service.
 They will connect through port `4444` on `localhost`.
 Once connected, clients will be sending three kinds of requests in the following sequence:

 1. **Image registration**: The client registers an image for upload.
-In order to register an image, the client provides its SHA256 hash for further reference.
+To register an image, the client provides its SHA256 hash for further reference.
 Registering an already existing image should result in an error (`409 Conflict`).
-2. **Image chunks upload**: The client splits the image content in a sequence of chunks and uploads them.
+2. **Image chunks upload**: The client splits the image content into a sequence of chunks and uploads them.
 It sends each chunk separately as a JSON payload.
 Each chunk has an ID indicating its position in the sequence
 3. **Downloading the complete image**: The client downloads the image from the web service.
 It then computes the downloaded image hash and compares it to the registered image.
 It is expected that an image could be downloaded multiple times.

 The executable's output for a single image upload sequence will look like the following: